UdacityAndroidDevScholarship/blood-donation/README.md

 ## Benefits of the Project

 1) Reduce the wastage of blood.
-Usually, Blood banks store more blood so that they full fill every requirement because the demand for blood is undefined.
+Usually, Blood banks store more blood so that they fulfill every requirement because the demand for blood is undefined.
-2) Sometimes people don't find blood at the correct time.This app can help there.
+2) Sometimes people don't find blood at the correct time.This app can help them there.

 ---